Doing-it-All with Bounded Work and Communication: Introduction

-Magnifying ``expansion'' by taking a power of a graph was already suggested by Margulis~\cite{Margulis73}, and used, for instance by Diks and Pelc~\cite{DiksP00}, in the context of broadcasting and fault diagnosis.
+Magnifying the expansion properties of a graph by taking its power was already suggested by Margulis~\cite{Margulis73}, and used, for instance by Diks and Pelc~\cite{DiksP00}, in the context of broadcasting and fault diagnosis.
 Goldberg et al.~\cite{GoldbergMP94} developed a deterministic distributed algorithm to reconfigure an $n$-input multi-butterfly network with faulty switches so that it still can route any permutation between some sets of~$n-\cO(f)$ inputs and outputs, for any number of~$f$ faulty switches.
 Chlebus et al.~\cite{ChlebusKS-STOC04} showed that $a$-expander networks have the property that for any set of~$3a$ non-faulty nodes there are $2a$ of these nodes that can communicate in $\cO(\log a)$ time only among themselves.

-Linearly-bounded adversaries have been used in other contexts.
-For example, Lamport et al.~\cite{LamportSP82} showed that the consensus problem for Byzantine faults in synchronous settings can be solved against $f$-bounded adversaries for $f<p/3$.
-Diks and Pelc~\cite{DiksP00} studied deterministic broadcast and fault diagnosis in complete networks, where processor faults controlled by linearly-bounded adversaries.
-Kontogiannis et al.~\cite{KontogiannisPSY00} studied a fault-prone BSP (bulk synchronous parallel) computer model, where processor faults are controlled by a variant of oblivious linearly-bounded adversaries.
+Linearly-bounded adversaries have been used in other contexts, e.g., Lamport et al.~\cite{LamportSP82} showed that the consensus problem for Byzantine faults in synchronous settings can be solved against $f$-bounded adversaries for $f<p/3$.
+Diks and Pelc~\cite{DiksP00} studied deterministic broadcast and fault diagnosis in complete networks, with processor faults controlled by linearly-bounded adversaries.
+Kontogiannis et al.~\cite{KontogiannisPSY00} studied a fault-prone bulk-synchronous parallel computer model, where processor faults are controlled by a variant of oblivious linearly-bounded adversaries.

 \Paragraph{Document structure.}